OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

    unit, i.e. individual functions.
 1. A test should be named `test_foo_condition` e.g. for function `foo` which is called with a specific condition, e.g. with a specific type of keyword argument.
-An example is `test_plot_lines_with_dataarray_colored_lines()`.
+An example is `test_plot_lines_with_dataarray_colored_lines()` for the function `plot_lines()`.
 1. For your test you will need the expected output.
 If you do not know beforehand what the expected output is, e.g. because your implemented method does some complex processing of a long time series, you should apply your function in a notebook and then check in detail the output.
-If you are sure that this is the expected output, use it as expected output in the test.
+If you are 100% sure that the output is correct, use it as expected output in the test.
+See existing test for how to check expected output vs. actual function output.
-1. Please note that you have to cover all if and else statements in your function, also those that just raise an error.
+1. Please note that you have to cover all if- and else-statements in your function, also those that just raise an error.
 Look at existing test to see how this is done.
 1. You can also check test coverage locally by running `pytest --cov=poligrain`,